56+ critical event planning checklist details and tasks

 Build out initial budget, make adjustments, acquire approvals, collect vendor quotes, negotiate fees, set up payment schedule and make payments on time.

-Identify food and beverage needs, estimate headcount, research catering vendors, schedule tastings, negotiate fees, select vendor, select menu, retain proper licensing (alcohol, etc.) and arrange for setup.
+Identify food and beverage needs, create and assess catering program and draft menu(s), estimate headcount, research catering vendors, schedule tastings, negotiate fees, select vendor, select menu, retain proper licensing (alcohol, etc.) and arrange for setup.

-Determine check-in process and equipment needs, procure necessary equipment and rentals (computers, tablets, tables, etc.), set up cash box, confirm necessary staffing and set up at venue.
+Determine check-in process and equipment needs, procure necessary check-in software, equipment and rentals (computers, tablets, tables, etc.), set up cash box, confirm necessary staffing and set up at venue.

 Determine oversight needs, set up committee structure, recruit committee chairpersons, set committee responsibilities, recruit committee members, set meeting schedules and establish reporting criteria.